unrealwork/axibase-collector/jobs/examples/jvm/README.md

 ## Overview

-This document describes how to collect JMX metrics exposed by Java applications for long-term retention and monitoring in the Axibase Time Series Database.
+This document describes how to collect JMX metrics exposed by Java applications for long-term retention and monitoring in Axibase Time Series Database.

-The integration enables both performance monitoring (garbage collection, load, threads, heap/offheap memory), availability monitoring (system uptime counter), as well as configuration tracking by notifying any changes in the system properties.
+This integration enables both performance monitoring (garbage collection, load, threads, heap/offheap memory), availability monitoring (system uptime counter), as well as configuration tracking by notifying any changes in the system properties.

 ## Requirements